The best way to discover the beauty of Oman is to get in a car and drive!

 Salalah is on the southwestern coast of Oman, a good 1000kms from Muscat (about 9 hours drive time), close to the Yemeni border.
 Salalah’s claim to fame is the Khareef – a summer monsoon that brings lush greenness and cooler temperatures over July and August, making it an attractive destination for Middle East residents looking to escape the heat.

-The easiest way to reach Shalalah is by air, again Oman Air has regional flights from Muscat, or budget airlines FlyDubai and Air Arabia.
+The easiest way to reach Shalalah is by air.
+Oman Air has regional flights from Muscat, or budget airlines FlyDubai and Air Arabia operate from the UAE.
 Flights here, especially during the Khareef, are not cheap!
+Though the driving alternative is long!

 - Most hire cars have an automatic transmission